sirchuck/site_works/README.md

             of the database user record.
     $r->fset($field,$value)
         Use this to set a field value, same as $r->f['field']['value'] = 'value';
+        fset & fsset will record the count of times this field changed in $r->f['field']['changed'] if > 0 updateData(key,true) will only update values that changed for supplied key
     $r->fget($field=null)
         Use to get a field value from a field name.
     $r->fsset($field,$value)
-        Use this to set a sodium encrypted field value, same as $r->f['field']['value'] = 'value'; - must set sodium key and nonce or sodium files config to use
+        Use this to set a sodium encrypted field value, same as $r->f['field']['value'] = 'value'; - must set sodium key and nonce or sodium files config to use fset & fsset will record the count of times this field changed in $r->f['field']['changed'] if > 0 updateData(key,true) will only update values that changed for supplied key
     $r->fsget($field=null)
         Use to get a sodium decrypted field value from a field name. - must set sodium key and nonce or sodium files config to use
     $r->query($sqlFn=false)